-Martin Wong, Everything Must Go, 1983.
-Private Collection.
+Martin Wong, "Malicious Mischief", 1991.
 Courtesy of the Martin Wong Foundation and P.P.O.W Gallery, NY. ©Martin Wong.

 Curated by Krist Gruijthuijsen and Agustín Pérez Rubio

 Museo Centro de Arte Dos de Mayo is presenting the first extensive exhibition of the work of the US-Chinese artist Martin Wong (born 1946 in Portland, Oregon, died 1999 in San Francisco) in Europe.